 The Warsaw Ghetto Uprising began on April 19, 1943, after German troops and police entered the ghetto to deport its remaining Jewish inhabitants.
-Less than one thousand ghetto fighters were able to hold out against well-armed German troops for nearly a month, but by mid-May, the Schutzstaffel (SS) had managed to crush the resistance.
+Less than one thousand ghetto fighters were able to hold out against well-armed German troops for nearly a month, but by mid-May, the SS had managed to crush the resistance.
 Of the more than 56,000 Jews captured, about 7,000 were shot, and the remainder were deported to camps.

 After the uprising was put down, the ghetto itself was razed.
 It still lay in ruins when African American sociologist, author, and civil rights activist W. E. B. Du Bois1 visited the site in 1949.
 The visit had a profound effect on Du Bois's views of the African American fight for racial justice.
 He described the impact viewing the ghetto ruins had on his thinking in the featured essay.
 Composed as "a tribute to the Warsaw Ghetto fighters" and published in 1952, Du Bois titled the piece, "The Negro and the Warsaw Ghetto."

-It was World War II and the Holocaust, however, that caused Du Bois to rethink his previous admiration for European culture in general and the German intellectual tradition in particular.5 He abandoned his previous belief that antisemitism and white racism differed in their origins, and moved towards a new "unitary theory of prejudice" that understood both as forms of scapegoating and aggression.6 For Du Bois, the Holocaust was a "slaughter so vast and cruel that we will not be able to realize what happened to six million human beings in Eastern Europe during the Second World War until years have gone by."
+It was World War II and the Holocaust, however, that caused Du Bois to rethink his previous admiration for European culture in general and the German traditions in particular.5 He abandoned his previous belief that antisemitism and white racism differed in their origins, and moved towards a new "unitary theory of prejudice" that understood both as forms of scapegoating and aggression.6 For Du Bois, the Holocaust was a "slaughter so vast and cruel that we will not be able to realize what happened to six million human beings in Eastern Europe during the Second World War until years have gone by."

-Recalling his trip to the Warsaw Ghetto, he wrote that the "complete, planned and utter destruction" he saw there, the utter void to which "nothing in my wildest imagination was equal," led him to take a more global view of racial oppression and what measures would be required for "civilization...to triumph and broaden in this world."
+Recalling his trip to the ruins of the Warsaw Ghetto, he wrote that the "complete, planned and utter destruction" he saw there, the utter void to which "nothing in my wildest imagination was equal," led him to take a more global view of racial oppression and what measures would be required for "civilization...to triumph and broaden in this world."